Historic Timeline

 First class of Fellows are invested to the College of Fellows

-University of Toronto BLA
+University of Toronto Bachelor of Landscape Architecture (BLA)

 University of Toronto adds a landscape architecture division (a four-year BLA) to its programs.
 The BLA will be phased out in 1999.
 History